Live a life more colourful…

 I think the Universe got a little over excited with her project.
 It started slowly enough when, after less soul searching than I might have imagined, I decided to change career and study Art History.
 But then escalated as in what felt like the blink of an eye, I was suddenly jobless, my marriage of many years broke down, I was being treated for breast cancer, and I had to move house.
 Four of the five most stressful things that can happen to a person in their lifetime, and I had them all at once.
 And I developed a frozen shoulder.
 That last one seemed a little petty on her part.
 Feeling more than a little battered by all of the above, recovery was slow.

-“Colour is the place where our brain and the Universe meet.” – Paul Klee
+“Colour is the place where our brain and the universe meet.” – Paul Cézanne

 “Color is so important.
 I mean, color can raise the dead.” – Iris Apfel